pwilmart/PXD011691_reanalysis/README.md

 ##### Sample-to-sample scatter plots

-A nearly universal given in these experiments is that the biological replciates within a biological groups should be "similar".
+A nearly universal given in these experiments is that the biological replicates within a biological groups should be "similar".
 What do we mean by similar?
 We mean that the relative abundance estimates for all proteins should be similar.
 Sample-to-sample scatter plots of the log10 protein intensities work well to check that.
 There are scatter plot grid functions in R that make this easy to do.
 I like the `pairs.panels` function from the `pysch` library.
 This function makes plots with distribution histograms on the diagonal, scatter plots below the diagonal, and correlation coefficients above the diagonal.

 ## Map to files in the PAW-TMT_results-files folder